ASC Strategic Plan

 Pillar One: Intelligent regulation aimed at fostering a thriving capital market

 Intelligently regulating the Alberta capital market is what we do.
 We strive to ensure that our regulatory regime is appropriate to the needs of our market, facilitates capital growth and promotes strong investor protection while not unduly burdening issuers and other market participants.
-We are keenly aware of the challenges the current economy is placing on market participants.
-We will continue to be mindful of proportionate regulation so as to not overstrain already struggling sectors.

 Themes: